vippsas/vipps-solutions/vending-machines/README.md

 ![qr_direct_to_payment](images/1_qr_direct_to_payment.png)

-## QR to a merchant site for payment options
+## Scenario 2 - QR to a merchant site for payment options

 A merchant-generated QR code is posted on the vending machine.